In this article

 • Outstanding days payable

-Speed up invoicing: P2P automation gives us the power to auto-create and deliver purchase orders for approved requisition requests.
-With 3-way matching functionality, an automation tool verifies and processes invoices faster with less scope of error.
+With P2P automation, you can auto-create and deliver purchase orders for approved requisition requests.
+And with 3-way matching, an automation tool verifies and processes invoices faster with less room for error.

-Unlock valuable insights: P2P automation empowers us to automatically generate and dispatch purchase orders for approved requisition requests.
+P2P automation empowers your team to automatically generate and dispatch purchase orders for approved requisition requests.
 Leveraging the 3-way matching feature, this automation tool accelerates invoice verification and processing, minimizing the potential for errors.

 Try Ramp for free